Shivaraj Patil

-Shivaraj Virupanna Patil (born 12 January 1940) is a retired Indian judge who served as a Justice of the Supreme Court of India between 2000 and 2005.
+Shivaraj Virupanna Patil (born 12 January 1940) is a retired Indian judge who served as a justice of the Supreme Court of India from 2000 to 2005 and as chief justice of two High Courts of India.

-Biography

-Legal career
+Career

-Mr. Patil joined the bar in 1962, practising in Hyderabad until the late 1970s.
+Patil joined the bar in 1962, practising in Hyderabad until the late 1970s.

 In 1990 he became a judge of the Karnataka High Court, transferring to the Madras High Court in 1994.
-He served as Chief Justice of the Madras High Court from late 1998 until becoming Chief Justice of the Rajasthan High Court in early 1999.
+He served as Chief Justice of the Madras High Court from late 1998 until becoming chief justice of the Rajasthan High Court in early 1999.

-Patil was appointed a Justice of the Supreme Court of India in March 2000, retiring in January 2005.
+Patil was appointed a justice of the Supreme Court of India in March 2000, retiring in January 2005.

+In 2006, he was appointed as an Acting Chairperson of National Human Rights Commission by Ministry of Home Affairs.

 Post-judicial career

 In July 2011, he was selected as Lokayukta of Karnataka State Government.

 He has authored a book, munjaavigondu nudikirana, which was released on his 72nd birthday, 12 January 2012.